-You can do it either one way from the campground and shuttle back, or as we did, paddle back the 2.85 miles upstream for a leisurely under-three hour trip.
+You can do it either one way from the campground and shuttle back, or as we did, return by paddling back the 2.85 miles upstream for a leisurely under-three hour trip.

 This paddle is really the best of both worlds, and despite the fact that you can hear some road traffic from I-275 along the paddle, you will very soon tune it out and enjoy where you are.

 This is definitely the best paddle you’ve never heard of and a must do.